-Below, we are aimed to study the $m$-fold antisymmetric multiplicative compound $\Xi_{m}$ of $\Xi$ defined in Subsection \ref{SUBSEC: CocyclesAndSemiflowsBrief}.
-Namely, we will state conditions for its uniform exponential stability by considering $\Xi_{m}$ as a perturbation of $G^{\wedge m}$ (see Theorem \ref{TH: QuadraticFunctionalDelayCompoundTheorem}) expounding the theory from our adjacent work \cite{Anikushin2023Comp}.
+Below, we aim to study the $m$-fold antisymmetric multiplicative compound $\Xi_{m}$ of $\Xi$ defined in Section \ref{SUBSEC: CocyclesAndSemiflowsBrief}.
+Namely, we will state conditions for its uniform exponential stability by considering $\Xi_{m}$ as a perturbation of $G^{\wedge m}$ (see Theorem \ref{TH: QuadraticFunctionalDelayCompoundTheorem}), expounding the theory from our adjacent work \cite{Anikushin2023Comp}.
+On this way, our basic aim is given by \eqref{EQ: InfinitesimaldDescriptionXim}, which gives a description of $\Xi_{m}$ on the infinitesimal level analogously to \eqref{EQ: DelayLinearCocAbsract}.
 This requires a description of the abstract spaces and operators along with the study of their intrinsic properties.
 Although in the subsequent applications we treat only the case of $n=1$ and $m=2$, we find it useful (to provide better understanding) to expound the theory in the general case.

-In the forthcoming subsections, we present a compact exposition of some results from \cite{Anikushin2023Comp} which are necessary for applications.
-So, we refer to \cite{Anikushin2023Comp} for detailed proofs of these results without emphasizing this before each statement.
+In the forthcoming subsections, we present a compact exposition of some results from \cite{Anikushin2023Comp} that are necessary for applications.
+We therefore refer the interested reader to \cite{Anikushin2023Comp} for a more systematic treatment and detailed proofs of these results.